lwhite1/arrow-table/README.md

 The rules aren't enforced by the API so it's up to the programmer to ensure they're followed.
 Failure to do so could lead to runtime exceptions.

 _Table_ is immutable.
 The underlying vectors are not exposed.
-When a Table is created from existing vectors, memory is transferred so subsequent changes to the vectors don't impact the table's values.
+When a Table is created from existing vectors, their memory is transferred to new vectors, so subsequent changes to the original vectors can't impact the table's values.

-_MutableTable_ has more general mutation support than VectorSchemaRoot.
+_MutableTable_ is mutable (surpise!).
+But its support for mutation is more general than VectorSchemaRoot.
 Values of any ArrowType can be modified at any time in any order.
-The process, however, may be too slow for some applications.
-Mutation is described in more detail below in the _Write Operations_ section.
+The process, however, may be too slow for some applications, so be sure to understand how it works.
+Mutation is described in more detail in the _Write Operations_ section.

 ## What's in a Table?
 Like VectorSchemaRoot, both Table and MutableTable consist of a Schema and a collection of FieldVector objects, and both are designed to be accessed via a row-oriented interface.